Skip to contents

 Abstract

 Rtinycc is an R interface to TinyCC, providing both CLI access and a libtcc-backed in-memory compiler.
-It includes an experimental FFI inspired by Bun’s FFI for binding C symbols with predictable type conversions and pointer utilities.
-The package runs on unix-alikes ( windows may never be supported to subtle UCRT issues, so use WSL2) and focuses on embedding TinyCC and enabling JIT-compiled bindings directly from R. Combined with treesitter.c, which provides C header parsers, it can be used to rapidly generate declarative bindings.
+It includes an FFI inspired by Bun’s FFI for binding C symbols with predictable type conversions and pointer utilities, and an experimental and limited in scope R-to-C transpiler tcc_quick(), inspired by quickr that compiles declare() annotated R functions to C via TinyCC.
+The package works on unix-alikes and Windows and focuses on embedding TinyCC and enabling JIT-compiled bindings directly from R. Combined with treesitter.c, which provides C header parsers, it can be used to rapidly generate declarative bindings.

 How it works